Tennis Elbow – FAQ

 JOI Rehabilitation has many techniques to assist with your recovery.
 Our most recent state of the art addition is medical lasers.
 These lasers have been shown to be very effective with eliminating the pain and inflammation of tennis elbow in a very short period of time.
 Plus there is absolutely no pain with the treatment.

 The first important part of your treatment is to get rid of the inflammation.
 After that, you must have pain free active range of motion and strength/grip activity.
 Then the process of getting back to Tennis can begin.
-JOI has a sports medicine center that is designed to safely and effectively take any type of athlete from any sport, both professional and recreational, back to their sport.
+JOI has a sports medicine center that is safe and effective to take any type of athlete from any sport, both professional and recreational, back to their sport.

 There are both strap-like braces and complete elbow braces depending on your specific circumstances.
 The main function of the brace is to reduce the force at the lateral elbow from the forearm muscle contacting so it can heal.
 These also can be used in conjunction with your sport or work activity.